 Asian Ginseng comes in two forms, white and red, and is known as a sexual tonic (aphrodisiac), rejuvenative, stimulant and nervine.

-Red Ginseng is also fresh Asian Ginseng root, but it is prepared slightly different: it is peeled, steamed and then dried.
-In TCM, Red Ginseng is used for people age 40+ who have “collapsed qi” meaning low vital energy and sex drive.
+Red Ginseng is also fresh Asian Ginseng root, but it is prepared slightly differently: it is peeled, steamed and then dried.
+In TCM, Red Ginseng is used for people age 40+ who have “collapsed qi”, meaning low vital energy and sex drive.

 Traditional Suggested Use: